 USA – Latin Am / Latin Am to Europe and APAC

-USA – Middle East / Africa
+USA / Latin Am to Middle East / Africa

 → South Africa with continued strong market demand and shortage of capacity.

 Import free time in all markets is generally cut down to zero since beginning of the year.
 The current circumstances make it very important for our customers to plan volume forecast (we advise 4 to 8 weeks in advance) and be flexible to re-route cargo (for congested destinations).
 Please expect the situation on all trades subject to continuous changes.

 (Apr 13, 2021) - All European Ocean Freight Branches are fully functioning operationally.

 → Please get in touch with your DB Schenker Account Manager for the latest rates.